 Alternatively, you could create your own self-guided tour.
 However, we think starting your 3 Days in Lisbon Itinerary with a local guide offers an excellent introduction.

 Lunch on Praca do Comercio

-When the square was built, it utilized the existing staircase that originates in the river (and once led directly into the palace).
-From the stairs, visitors can walk in a straight line – passing the equestrian statue of King Jose I, walking under the opulent Arco da Rua Augusta arch, strolling down the long shopping street – to Lisbon’s other main square, Praca do Rossio.
+When Praca do Comercio was built, it utilized an existing staircase that rises out of the Tagus River (and once led directly into the palace).
+From the stairs, visitors can walk in a straight line – passing the equestrian statue of King Jose I, walking under the opulent Arco da Rua Augusta arch, strolling down Lisbon’s long shopping street – to the city’s other main square, Praca do Rossio (Rossio Square).

 Find a place for lunch on Praca do Comercio, like the historic Martinho da Arcada.
-Read reviews on the best Praca do Comercio restaurants on TripAdvisor.
+Museu da Cerveja and Baia do Peixe are two of the other best Praca do Comercio restaurants.

-While we encourage aimless wandering in Alfama, there are a few sights you won’t want to miss.
-We have listed the sights below – and you can use this map for a walking route…but don’t hesitate to make detours!
+While we encourage aimless wandering in Alfama, there are a few sights that you will want to be certain to include in your 3 Day Itinerary of Lisbon.
+We have listed these sights below – and you can use this map for a walking route…but don’t hesitate to make detours!

 Built in 1147, the Lisbon Cathedral is the oldest church in the city.
 The stoic, fortress-like exterior matches the dimly-lit interior.
 It is free to enter the church, but a small fee is charged to enter the cloister where excavations have unearthed evidence of previous civilizations.

 Sitting in the shadow of the Se Lisbon Cathedral is a small church dedicated to St. Anthony of Padua, one of Lisbon’s patron saints.
 A chapel marks the birthplace of St. Anthony.
 Artwork telling the story of his life decorates the church.

 Miradouro de Santa Luzia and Portas do Sol